-Although much in the world has changed this spring, one thing remains consistent at Saint Louis University: We are excited for you to be a Billiken.
+Although much in the world has changed this year, one thing remains consistent at Saint Louis University: We are excited for you to be a Billiken.

-Our campus facilities are closed as per local health directives, but let’s connect virtually!
+Our campus facilities are open by prior appointment, but let’s connect virtually!
 We've updated resources on our Virtual Visit page.
 Follow and interact with us on social media (@slumadrid on Instagram) to find out about our community and life on campus.

 We are going forward with a hybrid fall semester that will include both online components, held at the beginning and end of the semester, as well as in-person classes.
 If local authorities prohibit in-person classes, we will conduct classes online.